Xiao Zhan

-Xiao Zhan (肖战, born 5 October 1991), also known as Sean Xiao, is a Chinese actor and singer.
+Xiao Zhan (肖战, born 5 October 1991) is a Chinese actor and singer.
 He began his career in the entertainment industry when he participated in the idol survival show X-Fire (2015) and joined the Chinese boy group X Nine.
-He achieved breakthrough success with the xianxia drama The Untamed (2019), followed by dramas Joy of Life (2019), The Wolf (2020), Douluo Continent (2021), The Oath of Love (2022), The Youth Memories (2023), The Legend of Zang Hai (2025) as well as films Jade Dynasty (2019) and Legends of the Condor Heroes: The Gallants (2025).
+He achieved breakthrough success with the xianxia drama The Untamed (2019), followed by dramas Joy of Life (2019), The Wolf (2020), Douluo Continent (2021), Ace Troops (2021), The Oath of Love (2022), The Youth Memories (2023), The Longest Promise (2023), Sunshine by My Side (2023), The Legend of Zang Hai (2025) as well as films Jade Dynasty (2019), Legends of the Condor Heroes: The Gallants (2025) and Gezhi Town (2025).

-As a singer, Xiao Zhan released "Spotlight" (光点) in 2020, which set the Guinness World Record for the highest selling digital single of all time, the fastest-selling digital track and biggest-selling digital single in China.
+As a singer, Xiao Zhan released "Spotlight" in 2020, which set the Guinness World Record for the highest-selling digital single of all time, the fastest-selling digital track, and the biggest-selling digital single in China.
+In 2024, he released his first studio album WM, which became the best-selling album of all time on TME Physical Album Sales Chart and earned him "Album of the Year" at the QQ Music Awards.

 Early life and education

 Xiao Zhan was born on 5 October 1991, in Chongqing.
 From childhood, he began to learn painting and play the violin.
 He studied at Modern International Art Design Academy at Chongqing Technology and Business University wherein he was a member of the class literary committee and an active participant in the university choir, the head of the vocal music department of the student art troupe, the head of the male vocal department, and participated in the school's language art troupe as an actor.
 He was once awarded the title of the top ten singers on campus.

 In 2012, he set up a photography studio with his friends and served as their main photographer.
-After his graduation in 2014 and prior to his debut, Xiao Zhan worked as a photographer and graphic designer.
+After his graduation in 2014 and prior to his debut, Xiao worked as a photographer and graphic designer.